 The Big River Mine Tailings/St. Joe Minerals Corp.
 Site is located in a former mining region known as the "Old Lead Belt,” which is 70 miles south of St. Louis.
 This site is composed of eight large areas of mine waste in this rural region, approximately 110 square miles in size.
 The areas included are the Bonne Terre Mine Tailings Site, the Leadwood Mine Tailings Site, the Elvins Mine Tailings Site (also known as Rivermines), the Federal Tailings Pile Site, the Desloge Mine Tailings Site (also known as Big River), the Doe Run Mine Tailings Site, the National Mine Tailings Site; and Hayden Creek.
 Also included are the surrounding residential and recreational areas.
 In 1977, heavy rains caused an estimated 50,000 cubic yards of tailings to slough into the Big River.
 The residual lead content in the tailings material is about one-half percent; other minerals such as cadmium and zinc are also present.
 The Missouri Department of Conservation has detected elevated lead levels in fish downstream of the mining area above World Health Organization Standards.
-The State of Missouri advises people not to eat fish they catch from the Big River downstream of this area.
+The tate of Missouri advises people not to eat fish they catch from the Big River downstream of this area.
 The Big River is used for recreational purposes such as fishing and canoeing, as well as for commercial activities such as watering livestock.
 Dust created by wind erosion contaminated the surrounding area and was a potential hazard to residents.

 What Has Been Done to Clean Up the Site?

 The site became contaminated with lead, cadmium and zinc from lead mining activities, including smelting, milling, and roasting.
 The disposal of mine waste rock on-site created large source areas that have eroded through time due to wind and water.
 Mine waste has also been mechanically transported throughout the site.
 The site was added to the National Priorities List in 1992.
-Since that time, EPA has addressed most of the mine waste source areas by capping the mine waste.
+Since that time, the EPA has addressed most of the mine waste source areas by capping the mine waste.
 The following gives the status of each: